Performance in OpenFold3 NIM#

 Structure Prediction Performance#

-The following table shows runtime performance for OpenFold3 NIM v1.0.0 on NVIDIA H100 GPUs, across 3 different inference backends.
-These backends are described below in Backend Selection below, and in Backend Optimization Options
+The following table shows runtime performance for OpenFold3 NIM on NVIDIA H100 GPUs across different inference backends.
+The rightmost column shows speedup at settings where structural template processing is not active.
+These backends are described in Backend Selection and in Backend Optimization Options.

 Test ID |